RyanTanYiWei/RomFilmSNA/README.md

 rm(list = ls())
 ```

-\#0 Load Node and Edge list (Check Alignment of Node and Edge List)
+# 0 Load Node and Edge list (Check Alignment of Node and Edge List)

-Nest Node and EdgeList in dataframe
+Nest Node and Edge List in dataframe

 ``` r
 for (i in 1:no_films){